sanjsanj/craftathon-2/README.md

 ```
 When I visit the website
-I want to see a good looking website
+I want to experience a well made website
-So that I get excited about booking my seat(s)
+So that I can place my trust in the business

 When I see the price
 I want to feel like it's a worthwhile investment